Paper Tiger Blog

 Binders – By numbering the binders and entering in keywords describing the contents of each binder (newsletters, company names, slogans, themes, what ever you have in the binders, etc.), you can save a lot of time finding what you are looking for!
 This works much the same as what you might do with a hanging file, but you want the items to be a bit more mobile.

 Books – Are you an avid reader or do you have a number of books that you use for reference?
-The Paper Tiger can help you quickly find the right book.
+Paper Tiger can help you quickly find the right book.
 You number the bindings of the books and keep them in numerical order.
-When you need to find a specific reference, with the Paper Tiger you can now search by keyword and find all books pertaining to the subject you need.
+With Paper Tiger, you can now search by keyword and find all books pertaining to the subject you need.
 No more time wasted on scanning through shelves and pages of your material to find what you need.

 CDs – No matter how you store your CDs (I have mine in these numbered tabbed envelopes) you can number the CD itself or the edge of the jewel case & find the one you are looking for by using a keyword or category search.
 This is great for a household that has two people arguing about how they should be organized!
 You can document genre (classical, jazz, hip-hop, etc.), artist, year & more.
 You can also use this for audio books or even software titles.